DRIP: A Versatile Family of Space-Time ISAC Discrete-time Sequences: Proof of Theorem 2

+Now, we introduce \ac{DRIP} that takes into account multiple metrics related to sensing, communication and \ac{PAPR} restrictions.
 Since one of our tasks is also to generate waveforms under a desired \ac{PAPR} value, the \ac{PAPR} on the waveform $\pmb{X}$ is restricted to be upper-bounded by a given level, say $\eta$.
 To this end, our \ac{DRIP} optimization problem can be formulated as follows

-where $\pmb{U} = $ contains all beamforming vectors, and $\pmb{x} = \ve(\pmb{X})$.
-Imposing a power budget constraint on the transmit waveforms, a total unit norm on $\pmb{X}$ is taken into account via a norm constraint, i.e. $\Vert \pmb{x} \Vert^2 = 1$.
-The equivalent \ac{DRIP} optimization problem in consideration is